-Once we have a numbering of the nodes, we can set up edge descriptions and sort them.
-In principle, the edge descriptions can be sorted using any precedence order of the edge's properties (i.e. attribute of the edge and attributes and indices of the source and destination node).
+Once we have a numbering of the nodes of the graph, we can set up the edge descriptions and sort them.
+In principle, the edge descriptions can be sorted using any precedence order of the properties of an edge (i.e. attribute of the edge and attributes and indices of the source and destination node).
 However, we can exploit the purpose for which the canonical form is intended to find appropriate sorting criteria.
-Recall that we construct different spanning trees of the same (sub)graph in different branches of the search tree.
+Recall that the search constructs different spanning trees of the same (sub)graph in different branches of the search tree.
 Each of these gives rise to a numbering of the nodes and thus a code word.
 In addition, recall that the canonical form is intended for confining the extensions of a (sub)graph to one branch of the search tree.
 Hence we need a way of checking whether the code word resulting from the node numbering in a search tree node is minimal or not: if it is, we descend into the search tree branch, otherwise we prune it.

-In order to carry out this test, we could construct all other possible code words for a (sub)graph and compare them to the one resulting from the node numbering in the current search tree node.
+In order to carry out this test, we could construct all other possible code words for the same (sub)graph and compare them to the one resulting from the node numbering in the current search tree node.
 However, such a straightforward approach is much too costly.
-Fortunately, it can be made much more efficient, since the code words are compared lexicographically.
+Fortunately, it can be made much more efficient by the insight that the code words are compared lexicographically.
 Hence we may not need to know the full code words in order to decide which of them is lexicographically smaller-a prefix may suffice.
 This immediately gives rise to the idea to check all code words in parallel that share the same prefix.
 However, whether this is (easily) possible or not, depends on how we sort the edges.

 Fortunately, for both canonical forms, depth-first and breadth-first search, there is a sorting criterion that yields such an order.
-The core idea is to define the order of the edges in such a way that they are sorted into the order in which they are added to the (sub)graph in the search.
-This has three advantages: in the first place, it ensures the prefix property.
-Secondly, we need no sorting to obtain the code word that results from the node numbering in the current search tree node.
+The core idea is to define the order of the edges in such a way that they are sorted into the order in which they have been added to the (sub)graph in the search.
+This has two advantages: in the first place, we need no sorting to obtain the code word of the (sub)graph under consideration that results from the node numbering in the current search tree node.
 Since it is easiest to implement the search by always appending the added edge to a list of contained edges, this edge list already yields the code word.
-Thirdly, we can carry out the search for alternative code words in basically the same way as the whole search for frequent subgraphs.
+Secondly, we can carry out the search for alternative code words in basically the same way as the whole search for frequent subgraphs.
 Doing so makes it possible to compare the prefixes of the code words after the addition of every single edge, thus making the test of a code word maximally efficient.
-Details about the comparisons are given below, after the exact form of the code words for the two canonical forms are defined.
+Details about the comparisons are given below, after the exact form of the code words for the two canonical forms considered here are defined.